2022 Virtual Event

 Students know best when it comes to reimagining our education system.
 And they are not afraid of speaking up to address the many areas of inequity.

-Join us for our Virtual Event on October 13, 2022 from 11:30 a.m. to 1:00 p.m. for an online statewide FREE convening to celebrate the brilliance and the advocacy efforts of Washington students.
+Thank you to everyone who joined us for our Virtual Event for an online statewide convening to celebrate the brilliance and the advocacy efforts of Washington students.

-We will present awards to students who inspire us, students who take on the system, and who create change.
+We presented awards to students who inspire us, students who take on the system, and who create change.
+View the finalists here.

 Ivy Pete graduated in June from North Central High School in Spokane and participated in several LEVinars.
 She has been involved in advocacy and activism regarding the elimination of race-based mascots, Indigenous land conservation, equity in education, and civic engagement.